Nagashima Lab

 Bio

-To learn state-of-art immunology, he started his Ph.D. training in Dr. Hiroshi Takayanagi’s lab at the University of Tokyo.
+To learn immunology research, he did his Ph.D. in the Hiroshi Takayanagi Lab at the University of Tokyo.
 He addressed a longstanding question in the host-microbe interaction – how antigens of the microbiome are recognized by the host's immune system and initiate an IgA response.
 He discovered a previously uncharacterized mesenchymal cell subset that induces epithelial microfold (M) cells and promotes the antigen-specific IgA response.

 Education & Experience